The Bhella Group

 We solved the structure of adenovirus type 5 decorated with FX, showing that it binds to the major capsid protein known as hexon.
 By modeling the interaction at atomic resolution we determined a list of key amino-acids on the capsid surface that mediate the interaction.
 This allowed our colleagues in the Institute of Cardiovascular and Medical Sciences to design mutant viruses that do not bind FX and therefore may be used to target efficiently different organs for gene therapy.

-- Dr Alain Kohl – RNA virus replication complexes
+- Prof Alain Kohl – RNA virus replication complexes

 - Dr Damien McGrouther (University of Glasgow Department of Physics) – electron microscopy methods development